Role models of greatness.

 Chad Griffin

-Chad Griffin is the president of the Human Rights Campaign, the nation’s largest lesbian, gay, bisexual, transgender and queer (LGBTQ) civil rights organization.
+Chad Griffin was president (2012-2019) of the Human Rights Campaign, the nation’s largest lesbian, gay, bisexual, transgender and queer (LGBTQ) civil rights organization.

 At age 19 Griffin became the youngest-ever member of a presidential staff while working for Bill Clinton.
 He dropped out of college to take the job.
 After leaving the White House, Griffin graduated from Georgetown University and went on to forge a career in political strategy.
 At a private dinner with LGBT donors in 2012, Griffin asked Joe Biden the question, “What do you feel about us?”
 The dinner was held at the home of a gay male couple and their two children, and Biden answered, “I wish every American could see the look of love that those kids had in their eyes for you guys.
 Then they wouldn’t have any doubt what this is about.”
 President Obama announced his own support for same sex marriage a few days later, becoming the first sitting U.S. president to do so.

 Griffin is passionate about extending HRC’s work to millions more, especially to young people in states like Arkansas, where Griffin (now age 43) was born and raised.
 He was named one of The Advocate’s people of the year, and has been regularly featured on Out magazine’s Out 100 and Power 50 lists of influential LGBTQ Americans.
-Recently, the Washington Post named Griffin one of the most influential out Washingtonians.
+The Washington Post named Griffin one of the most influential "out Washingtonians".

 Primary source – HRC web site